Anush65/GenAI_Translator/README.md

 An AI-powered creative language translator that goes beyond literal translation to preserve nuance, tone, and style while offering creative transformations and analysis.

 Setup:
-To run, do pip install -r requirements.txt first and then do npm install, and finally double click on the start.bat file in your folder
+To run, do pip install -r requirements.txt first and then do npm install, npm install react-scripts and finally double click on the start.bat file in your folder located in the file explorer where you have cloned this repository.

 ## ✨ Features